microprediction/precise/LITERATURE.md

 Or file an [issue](https://github.com/microprediction/precise/issues).

+## Some connections between higher moments portfolio optimization methods [pdf](https://arxiv.org/pdf/2201.00205)
+Farshad Noravesh1 Kristiaan Kerstens

+In this paper, different approaches to portfolio optimization having higher moments such as skewness and kurtosis are classified so that the reader can observe different paradigms and approaches in this field of research which is essential for practitioners in Hedge Funds in particular.
+Several methods based on different paradigms such as utility approach and multi-objective optimization are reviewed and the advantage and disadvantageous of these ideas are explained.

 ## Incorporating estimation errors into portfolio selection: Robust portfolio construction [via](https://www.researchgate.net/publication/228380747_Incorporating_estimation_errors_into_portfolio_selection_Robust_portfolio_construction)
 Sebastián Ceria and Robert A. Stubbs